Safe-DS/DSL/docs/language/common/types.md

 }
 ```

-To specify that a declaration accepts instances of `SomeInnerClass` where all type parameters are set to `Int`, or its [subclasses][subclassing], use the following member type:
+To specify that a declaration accepts instances of `#!sds SomeInnerClass` where all type parameters are set to `#!sds Int`, or its [subclasses][subclassing], use the following member type:

 ```sds
 SomeOuterClass<Int>.SomeInnerClass<Int>
 ```

-Finally, as with [named types](#named-types), `null` is not an allowed value by default.
+Finally, as with [named types](#named-types), `#!sds null` is not an allowed value by default.
 To allow it, add a question mark at the end of the member type.
 This can be used independently from [type arguments](#type-arguments):

 ```sds
 SomeOuterClass<Int>.SomeInnerClass<Int>?